 The Eel Stewardship Fund is all about the consumer helping to contribute to eel recovery.
 A small % on every sale is forwarded to the national stewardship fund.
 These monies are used to support Scientific research, Conservation measures and the SEG programme leading to eel recovery.

-Membership of ESF does not imply attainment of the SEG Sustainable Eel Standard.
+Membership of ESF does not imply attainment of the SEG Eel Standard.
 See seperate section on Web site.

 Eel Stewardship Fund (ESF)